MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-activities.md

 The Activities capability includes two components:
 - **Activities** page: Access this from the **Activities** tab on the left-side menu.
 Use it to define the activities that you want to view on the customer’s timeline grid.
-- **Timeline grid:** This grid consolidates all the activities of one customer in chronological order, and it can be viewed either within a Customer Engagement app via the Customer Card add-in, or within a Power BI dashboard.
+- **Timeline grid**: This grid consolidates all the activities of one customer in chronological order, and it can be viewed either within a Customer Engagement app via the Customer Card add-in, or within a Power BI dashboard.
 A specific control is used for the creation of that grid.
 Visit the [**Timeline Control** subsection](pm-customer-card-addin.md#timeline-control) within the **Customer Card Add-In** section to learn how to work with that control.

 This topic covers only the **Activities** page.